lbke/ssr-theory/readme.md

 ### Page, template and props

 Let's call the result of render is a page.
-Most often, a combination of HTML, JS and CSS.
+When the render happens server-side, the page is a combination of HTML, JavaScript and CSS code.
+When the render happens client-side, the page is the final state of the Document Object Model (DOM).
+As a matter of simplification, we can consider that in both case, what

 A template is a generic web page, that expects some values to generate actual HTML.
 Those values can be called "props".
 The template could be typically a React component, or a template written in more classical language, like EJS, PUG, PHP...